Is ventilation really necessary?

 Continuous ventilation: a low-cost IAQ strategy

-By running a fan continuously at a low cubic foot per minute (CFM) rate, a low-pressure system is created within the apartment.
+By running a fan continuously at a low CFM (cubic foot per minute) rate, a low-pressure system is created within the apartment.
 Since we know that air moves from high-pressure to low-pressure, over time every cubic foot of air will ultimately find its way to the fan and out of the dwelling.

-Warmed air from a kitchen stove, heat register, or window (via solar gain) in one area will expand and put pressure on the weakest part of the building envelope.
-This activity literally pushes the contaminated air to the weakest or lowest pressure space in the envelope, which would be in the vicinity of an envelope air leak.
+Warmed air from a kitchen stove, heat register, or window in one area will expand and put pressure on the weakest part of the building envelope.
+This activity literally pushes the contaminated air to the weakest or lowest pressure space in the building envelope, which would be in the vicinity of an envelope air leak.
+Common leakage occurs through the upper levels of the building, open/leaky windows and doors, ventilation openings, or penetrations and cracks in exterior walls.

 Moisture: a property manager’s worst enemy